mrchan64/InfoPuppers/Readme.md

 # InfoPuppies

-A 2018 HackXX Projet by Eunice Chan and Matthew Chan
+A 2018 HackXX Project by Eunice Chan and Matthew Chan.
+Won the 1st Place Northrop Gromman Communication and Design Award.

 # What's the problem?